TODAY'S WORD FOR Wednesday, January 30, 2019:

 KNOWLEDGE AND EXPERIENCE:

-Our memory verse for this week is found in John 8:32.
+Our memory verse for this week is found in I John 5:13.

 These Family Devotional thoughts are written by Dr. Ken Phillips, Executive Director of America's Hunger